Life at Swarthmore

 Social Security Number

 Almost every U.S. citizen and many foreign citizens have a U.S. Social Security number.
 It is the standard means of identification in the U.S. and you will undoubtedly be asked for this number many times.
-The U.S. government, however, increasingly restricts the ease with which non-immigrants can obtain this number, without which a bank account or a driver's license cannot be obtained.
-Foreign students will now have to show that they have a job before the number will be issued.
+The U.S. government, however, increasingly restricts the ease with which non-immigrants can obtain this number.
+Foreign students will have to show that they have a job before the number will be issued.
 The nearest Social Security office is in Chester and can be easily reached by bus.
 Please note that merely having a Social Security number does not in itself authorize you to work off-campus.
 Working without authorization is regarded by USCIS as a serious offense and may jeopardize your immigration status.

 Sources of Help